Health Education Core Courses

-HS 271 Theoretical Bases of Health Behavior: Psychological, social, cultural, and ethical factors in health-related behaviors and behavior change.
+HS 271 Theoretical Foundations of Public Health: Psychological, social, cultural, and ethical factors in health-related behaviors and behavior change.
 (3 units)

 HS 272 Health Promotion Planning and Evaluation: Theory and practice of developing community health programs.
 Focus on program planning within the context of strategic planning, problem/needs assessment, setting of program goals and objectives, approaches to program evaluation, and grant writing.
 (3 units)